trombone-techniques

 When to Choose Directus Over Other Headless CMS Options

-Directus shines in scenarios where you need complete data ownership and flexibility.
+Directus excels in scenarios where you need complete data ownership and flexibility.
 If your project requires a complex relational model, strict adherence to a legacy schema, or on‑premise deployment behind a firewall, Directus is a strong candidate.
 It is also a great choice for teams that want to avoid vendor lock‑in—since your data lives in a standard SQL database, you can switch away from Directus at any time without a painful migration.
 For comparison, platforms like Contentful offer ease of setup with a predefined content model, but they limit your ability to use native database features and often charge per API call.
 Directus, being open‑source, gives you unlimited scalability for free if you host it yourself.
+Another popular option is Strapi; while Strapi also offers self‑hosting, its data is stored in a SQL database but with a more opinionated structure.
+Directus’s pure SQL approach gives you maximum flexibility.
+See a detailed comparison on the Directus comparison page.

 Practical Example: Building a Music Education Blog with Directus